Operationalising Representation in Natural Language Processing: Operationalising the Three Criteria

 Recall that \hyperlink{information criterion}{Information} was defined as follows: \information*

 \hyperlink{information criterion}{Information} is straightforward to operationalise using probing classifiers.

 Let \textbf{s} be a random variable over inputs, with a distribution $P_{\textbf{s}}$ induced by the task $D$.\footnote{By `induced by the task $D$', I intend to capture the intuitive idea that the distribution of inputs depends on the setting in which we evaluate the model (for example, the inputs we would expect to see in a sentiment analysis setting are different from the inputs in a code completion setting).} Let $\mathbf{Z}$ be a random variable over property labels $Z$, with a distribution $P_{\mathbf{Z}}$ induced by the task $D$ (it might help to think of the gold label distribution $p_{Z}(s)$ as the result of conditionalising $P_{\mathbf{Z}}$ on the event $\mathbf{s}=s$).
-Similarly, let $\mathbf{h}$ be a random variable over activations $h(s)$, with distribution $P_{\mathbf{h}}$ induced by $P_{\textbf{s}}$.
+Similarly, let $\mathbf{h}$ be a random variable over activation vectors $h(s)$, with distribution $P_{\mathbf{h}}$ induced by $P_{\textbf{s}}$.

-A natural first step towards operationalising \hyperlink{information criterion}{Information} is to say that a pattern of activations $h(D)$ bears information about a property $Z$ just when the Shannon mutual information $I(\textbf{Z};\textbf{h})$ (\cite{Cover_Thomas_2006}) between the random variables $\textbf{Z}$ and $\textbf{h}$ is sufficiently high (intuitively, if learning the value of the activation $h(s)$ sufficiently reduces uncertainty about the label distribution of input $s$, given the pattern of activations $h(D)$).
+A natural first step towards operationalising \hyperlink{information criterion}{Information} is to say that a pattern of activations $h(D)$ bears information about a property $Z$ just when the Shannon mutual information $I(\textbf{Z};\textbf{h})$ (\cite{Cover_Thomas_2006}) between the random variables $\textbf{Z}$ and $\textbf{h}$ is sufficiently high (intuitively, if learning the value of the activation vector $h(s)$ sufficiently reduces uncertainty about the label distribution of input $s$, given the pattern of activations $h(D)$).\footnote{See \textcite{Usher2001} for an partial operationalisation of representation using mutual information.
+It varies significantly from my account in that it is not developed in the context of neural models, and does not involve causal interventions.}

 Given this step, we can see (following \textcite{Pimentel2020}) that the cross-entropy loss of a probe $g_{Z}$ for property $Z$ lower bounds precisely the quantity we're interested in.
 First, write the mutual information between $\textbf{Z}$ and $\textbf{h}$ as